MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMSqlServerExtension.md

 # Set-AzureVMSqlServerExtension

 ## SYNOPSIS
-Sets the azure_2 SQL Server extension on a virtual machine.
+Sets the Azure SQL Server extension on a virtual machine.

 ## SYNTAX